gofr-dev/gofr/docs/quick-start/introduction/page.md

 `go run main.go`

-This would start the server at 8000 port, you can access [http://localhost:8000/greet](http://localhost:8000/greet) from your browser, you would be able to see the output as following with _Status Code 200_ as per REST Standard
+This would start the server at 8000 port, you can access {% new-tab-link title="http://localhost:8000/greet" href="http://localhost:8000/greet" /%} from your browser, you would be able to see the output as following with _Status Code 200_ as per REST Standard

 ```json
 { "data": "Hello World!" }